Monday, 22 March 2010

 Store - The image is put onto something we can keep such as a printed photograph

-Analogue Photography1) Light enters camera through lens
+1) Light enters camera through lens

 2) Light hits light sensitive film and reacts